Stories From Our First Week of Summer 2019!

 Rifka and the Goldenrods played a game I call, find-a-tree.
 Once blindfolded, you are taken by the hand and led to a tree.
 Now, get to know the tree using all your available senses.
 Done?
 Okay, now we spin you around and around.
 Take the blind fold off.
 Can you find the tree based on what you smelled, touched…tasted…heard?

 Lots of time was sent playing in the creek and gazing at the alien life forms underneath the surface.
-Later in the week, we brought dried clay, soaked it in the creek and used it to make bowls and cups…and they smeared it all over each other.
+Later in the week, we found some dried clay, soaked it in the creek and used it to make bowls and cups…and they smeared it all over each other.

 This week, eleven happy faces came together to defend the most honorable title of “Week 1 Base Camp".